danahynes/KillSwitch/README.md

 #### Long Press Action
 Here you can set what happens when the physical push button on the device is held down for the Long Press Time when the Pi is running (see above).
 Holding the button down when the Pi is off will always enter programming mode.
 * Reboot (default) - sends the "reboot" command the the Pi, which will shut down safely and restart.
 If the Pi is not responding, this option will have no effect and you will need to remove the power plug from the device, or remove the device from the Pi to shut it off.
 * Force quit - if you prefer to have the device cut the power completely to the Pi when it is not responding (same as pulling out the power plug), set this option.
-This option is useful if the power plug is not easily accessible, but the physical button is (for instance, an enclosure where the button is custom-mounted in a different location).
+This option is useful if the power plug is not easily accessible, but the physical button is (for instance, an enclosure where the button is custom-mounted in a different location, see below).

 #### Restart After Power Failure
 This option lets you decide if the Pi is rebooted after an unexpected power failure.
 If this option is selected, and the the Pi was running, and power to the device was lost without a proper shutdown, KillSwitch will automagically restore power to the Pi once power is restored.
 If the option is unselected, you will need to use the physical button/remote button to turn the Pi back on after power is restored.